Supplemental Security Insurance (SSI)

 To receive SSI you must also live in the U.S. or Northern Mariana Islands, and you must be a U.S. citizen or noncitizen lawfully admitted for permanent residence.
 Some noncitizens granted special status by the Immigration and Naturalization Service may be eligible.

-PAYMENTS: As of January 2016, the amount of SSI benefits available per month is $733 for a single person, and $1,100 for a couple.
+PAYMENTS: As of January 2018, the highest federal SSI payment available per month is $750 for a single person, and $1,125 for a couple.
 You may get more if you live in a state that adds to the SSI check.
 Currently, the states the supplement the basic SSI check are California, Delaware, District of Columbia, Hawaii, Iowa, Massachusetts, Michigan, Montana, Nevada, New Jersey, New York, Pennsylvania, Rhode Island, and Vermont.
 For more information, visit State Assistance Programs for SSI Recipients.

 APPLYING FOR SSI: To apply for SSI benefits, visit your local Social Security office.
 You can call the Social Security Administration at 1-800-772-1213 to schedule an appointment with a representative who will guide you through the application process.
 You can call between the hours of 7 a.m. to 7 p.m. on business days.
 People who are deaf or hard of hearing can call Social Security's toll-free TTY number, 1-800-325-0778.
 Other resources: